 Kyoto is Japans cultural capital.

-Of course it has its modern parts but the main reason for visiting is the history.
+Of course, it has its modern parts but the main reason for visiting is history.

 Kyoto temple Kinkaku-ji.